Metrinenaliaka/TheraPlace_v1/README.md

 ## TEAM
 ____
-This is a project I did alone with help from my peers and friends from other cohorts to finish off the specilaisation on [ALX AFRICA](https://www.alxafrica.com/) webstack portfolio project for Backend specialisation.
+This is a project I did alone with help from my peers and friends from other cohorts to finish off the specialization on [ALX AFRICA](https://www.alxafrica.com/) webstack portfolio project for Backend specialization.
 You can check me out on socials:
 - X - [Metrine Makana](https://x.com/makanametrine)
 - Linkedin - [Metrine Makana](https:/www.linkedin.com/in/metrine-makana/)